-In addition, public comments can be submitted in writing to DeAnna Oser, Program Manager of the Ambient Monitoring Program, at DeAnna.Oser@dnr.ga.gov.
+In addition, public comments can be submitted in writing to DeAnna Oser, Program Manager of the Ambient Monitoring Program, at DeAnna.Oser@dnr.ga.gov or to EPD.comments@dnr.ga.gov.

 The deadline for submitting comments to the GA AAMP is no later than 30 days after the date on which the document is published on https://airgeorgia.org/.
 Should the comment period end on a weekend or holiday, comments will be accepted up until the next working day.
+The GA

-The GA AAMP, in soliciting comments for the final draft before submittal to EPA as required by 40CFR58.10(a)(1), will address, as appropriate, any comments received before the deadline.
+AAMP, in soliciting comments for the final draft before submittal to EPA as required by 40CFR58.10(a)(1), will address, as appropriate, any comments received before the deadline.